sCrypt-Inc/scryptTS-docs/docs/getting-started/built-ins.md

 ## Functions

-The following functions come with `scryptTS` and are available globally.
+The following functions come with `scryptTS`.

 ### Assert